SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 https://github.com/SpeculativeCoder/UnrealEngine/tree/4.24-html5-es2

-This is **Unreal Engine 4.24.3** with HTML5 platform support using **ES2 shaders (WebGL 1)** and **emscripten 4.0.12**
+This is **Unreal Engine 4.24.3** with HTML5 platform support using **ES2 shaders (WebGL 1)** and **emscripten 4.0.17**

 This branch may be useful as a fallback if you need to stay on UE 4.24 and/or ES2 but still want the other changes/improvements of this fork.
 It is based on the last version of the @nickshin community supported UE4.24 HTML5 plugin branch.
 You can see the changes made by this fork via this comparison: https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18..SpeculativeCoder:4.24-html5-es2

 ## Requirements

-- **Windows 11** (10 may also still work)
+- **Windows 11** (10 may also still work) - other platforms may need further fixes/changes.
 - **Visual Studio 2022** (2019 may also still work) with setup choices:
   - Workload ".NET desktop environment"
   - Workload "Game Development with C++".
-  - Recommend selecting the latest version of "Windows 11 SDK" (if not already selected by default).
+  - Latest version of "Windows 11 SDK" (if not already selected by default).
 Older SDK's will probably also work OK but I test with the latest version offered by the installer.
-- **Git for Windows**
+- **Git for Windows** - the documentation for this fork assumes you run all commands in the bundled "Git Bash" terminal.
-- **CMake** - make sure you select to add it to your PATH during installation or manually after.
-You can type `cmake --version` to be sure it is working.
+- **CMake** - make sure it is added to your PATH during installation or manually after.
+You can type `cmake --version` to be sure it is working (it should output version information).
 - **Python 3.*** - make sure you ensure that Windows Python "app execution aliases" are disabled - discussed in [this Stack Overflow post](https://stackoverflow.com/a/61958044).
-You can type `python --version` to be sure your Python is set up correctly.
+You can type `python --version` to be sure your Python is set up correctly (it should output version information).

-I build the latest fork on Windows 11 using the above requirements and the commands below in a Git Bash terminal.
-Other platforms may need further fixes/changes.
 See [TEST_REPORT](TEST_REPORT.md) for the last test run I have done including versions of the above requirements at the time of testing.

 ## Installation